 Took a Level in Dumbass and Took a Level in Jerkass: Shawn gets hit pretty bad by this in season 5, though signs of it pop up in season 4 (mostly by starting to abuse Gus in ways that would have long term consequences, such as making expensive charges on his credit card).
 Previously eccentric and a bit of a Genius Ditz Shawn is now as jerky as to as to assume his former assistant knows about the Triads because he is Asian and stupid enough to cut what he himself describes as the cable between the pedals and the engine of a truck.

 Umm, Shawn has been using Gus's credit cards without Gus's permission since the start of the series.
+Hell, in the pilot, he forged Gus's signature to co-sign a lease on their office because Shawn has terrible credit.

 And Season 6 shows Shawn being low on funds because he's busy repaying the charges on Gus' credit card.
 As for the Asian assisant knowing about the Triads, see Stop Being Stereotypical above.